stewartweiss/ossd_resources/opensourcelinks.md

 # A Compilation of On-line Open-Source-Related Resources

-This is a collection of links to online resources related to open source.
+This is a collection of links to on-line resources related to open source.
 It is organized by topic to the extent that this is possible, as sometimes a website may be placed into multiple categories.
 This is by no means a thorough list; it is intended to include those that are either important